Enhanced system efficiency and speed

 One system - different requirements

-Compiling and maintaining product ranges is no trivial matter - it is a complex interplay of suppliers, purchasing processes, target groups, trends and analyses.
-The product information collected can usually be divided into two categories: On the one hand for procurement and logistics processes and on the other hand for sales.
-The requirements of purchasing and sales are quite different.
+Putting together and maintaining product assortments is far from simple - it is a complex interplay of suppliers, procurement processes, target groups, trends and analyses.
+The product information collected typically fall into two categories: data needed for procurement and logistics, and data used for sales.
+The requirements of purchasing and sales teams, however, often differ significantly.

-The product ranges of major players in e-commerce are extensive, but also diverse.
+The product ranges of major players in e-commerce are extensive, but also highly diverse.
 In practice, we see that a standard PIM works well for around 80 percent of the product range, but not for the last 20 percent.
-These 20 percent are often the part that is important for market positioning.
+Yet these 20 percent are often precisely the part that is important for market positioning.
 This often results in time-consuming and cost-intensive adjustments to the standard PIM software.

 Why PIM projects often fail

-Standard PIM systems perform well, but have their limits.
-Customizing a system can be tricky, because the further you move away from the standard, the more difficult and expensive it can be to keep the system fit for the future.
-We have also seen individual PIM developments fail because the system became too large and too complex.
+Standard PIM systems perform well, but they do have their limits.
+Customizing such a system comes with pitfalls: the further you move away from the standard, the more difficult and costly it can be to keep the system fit for the future.
+We have also seen individual PIM developments fail since the system became too large and too complex.

-"Sales is often more willing to experiment than other areas - can your PIM system provide flexible support?"
+"Sales is often more willing to experiment than other departments - can your PIM system support that level of flexibility?"

 Steven Tönsing, neuland IT architect

-PIM projects can be divided into several areas, depending on requirements: A procurement-oriented system that is used for product onboarding.
-This area can be mapped by standard PIM systems.
-Another area is the sales-oriented preparation of data so that customers are presented with products in the best possible way.
+Depending on your requirements, PIM projects can be split into several areas: a procurement-oriented system dedicated to product onboarding - a task that can typically be handled by standard PIM systems.
+Another area is the sales-oriented preparation of data ensuring that customers are presented with products in the best possible way.

-With add-ons - such as pre-PIM and post-PIM - large and diverse product ranges overcome the limitations of standard PIM systems.
-Thanks to decoupled, but not separate systems, even the "complicated" 20 percent of the product range can be easily integrated into the system. neuland develops pre-PIM and post-PIM for the optimal connection and preparation of data.
-In doing so, we draw on experience from successful customer projects.
+With extensions - such as pre-PIM and post-PIM - large and diverse product assortments overcome the limitations of standard PIM systems.
+Thanks to systems that are decoupled, but not separated, even the "complicated" 20 percent of the product range can be easily integrated into the system. neuland develops pre-PIM and post-PIM solutions for the optimal connection and preparation of data - drawing on experience from successful customer projects.

-"The complexity of special ranges is often underestimated and quickly pushes standardized systems to their limits."
+"The complexity of specialized assortments is often underestimated and quickly pushes standardized systems to their limits."

 Our introductory offer for you